 Eliza Newlin Carney is a Washington writer, editor and columnist specializing in political money and democracy issues.
 She writes the Democracy Rules column for The American Prospect, focusing on campaign financing, ethics, lobbying and voting rights.
-Carney is also founder and president of The Civic Circle, a nonprofit that will bring civics alive for elementary schoolers, using music and drama shared in assembly and after-school programs.
+Carney is also founder and president of The Civic Circle, a nonprofit that brings civics alive for elementary schoolers, using music and drama shared in assembly and after-school programs.

 A longtime K Street and campaign finance trend spotter, Carney coined the term “super PAC,” and has covered lobbying fights over health care, Wall Street regulations, defense spending, sugar subsidies, spectrum auctions and more.